con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	ting 'dzin rigs] em.; ting 'dzin rig VM NyiGyu
 >> 	rgyud rig pa] VM; rgyud rigs pa NyiGyu

-Knowing the *dhyāna*'s each and every aspect,
+Aware of *dhyāna*'s each and every aspect,
-Knowing *samādhi*s' pedigrees and families,
+With knowledge of *samādhi*s' types and families,
-The best of bodies as the *samādhi* body,
+The best of bodies—body of *samādhi*,
-The king of every body of enjoyment, (146)
+The sovereign king of all enjoyment bodies, (146)

-* 146c, samādhikāyakāyāgryaḥ: Our translation assumes that this is a single name, based on VV's commentary.
+* 146c, *samādhikāyakāyāgryaḥ*: Our translation assumes that this is a single name, based on VV's commentary.
 The ancient translation, however, may support ed-d's reading, which is, it should be noted, Davidson's conjecture.
 This reading is less attractive in terms of the overall flow of the text, and it is further undermined by the parallel in 147a.

 > nirmāṇakāyakāyāgryo buddhanirmāṇavaṃśadhṛk |